r-lib/actions/setup-r/README.md

   with Apple's default Command Line Tools compilers.
 - Appending 'on GitHub Actions' to the default HTTP user agent.
 This is useful to distinguish GitHub Actions package requests from other sources.
+- Supplying the installed R version as a `r-version` output.

 # Usage